 Throughout your adventure, you will stay at the best available accommodation which gives you added comfort at the end of each incredible day.
 This will help you feel rejuvenated for your next day exploring.

 Don’t miss your chance to explore the heart of the glacier!

 Check availability by choosing a date and book your Iceland adventure now.

 After the lights of the city have faded behind you, you’ll zoom through the countryside, heading toward the famous volcano under a glacier, Eyjafjallajökull, which made headlines around the world when it last erupted in 2010.
 Seljalandsfoss waterfall is found at the foot of this glacier, and it cascades a vast 60-metres down from the interior.
 Next to Seljalandsfoss is another beautiful but less known waterfall, Glufrabui, which you will also visit up close.

 Next, you’ll see Skógafoss waterfall, 18 stories high, plunging down from cliffs which used to mark the coastline of Iceland during the last Ice Age.

-The highlight of this day will be Jökulsárlón glacier lagoon, a deep lake filled with huge chunks of glacial ice.
-Seals play among the blue-and-white ice while seabirds fly overhead.
+After stopping for some refreshments, you’ll continue through imposing sand plains and lava fields.
+The highlight of this day will be Jökulsárlón glacier lagoon, a deep lake filled with huge chunks of glacial ice slowly drifting out to sea.